hudspero/BigML-CPlusPlus-Bindings/README.md

 #How does it work?

+1) Download the required tools

+2) Get the required files

-1) Include BigML.hpp
+3) Include BigML.hpp

-2) Create object of BigML class
+4) Create object of BigML class

-3) Set user authentication
+5) Set user authentication

-4) Declare the functions you want to use
+6) Declare the functions you want to use

 # What Is Happening?